KeisGSmit/5IngredientFoods/testing.md

     - I went back to the update submission form and changed the action from `action="{{ url_for('share') }}"` to `action="{{ url_for('update') }}"`
     - I went back to MongoDB and removed Test2
     - I am going to open up the test recipe again in find.html and I will attempt to update it's name to "test2"
-    - I got a Jinja error, I changed `return redirect(find.html)` I coppied and pasted code from the view of `find()` into my function
+    - I got a Jinja error, I changed `return redirect(find.html)`, I coppied and pasted code from the view of `find()` into my function
-    - After updating a User is taken to the `find.html` page.
+    - After updating a User is taken to the `find.html` page successfully.

 8. Testing if good code was used:
     1. CSS